Despite the overwhelming nature of this feat, the truth of the matter is, you absolutely can fix a broken marriage

 DO: Invest in a Proven System (Accept Help)

-Although not an absolute “must”, Emily and I had great success after incorporating the guidance of an online marriage course into our healing process.
+Although not an absolute “must”, many people had great success after incorporating the guidance of an online marriage course into our healing process.

 We needed something to help get the ball rolling after the momentum from our biweekly counseling appointment had worn off.